ni/semi-test-library-dotnet/docs/UserGuide/ExceptionHandling.md

 ## NISemiconductorTestException

 The `NISemiconductorTestException` is the primary exception thrown by the Semiconductor Test Library.
-It acts as a wrapper for all types of exceptions that can occur during the operations, providing a consistent interface for error handling.
+It acts as a wrapper for other low-level exceptions that may occur when using the Semiconductor Test Library, providing a consistent interface for handling exceptions with site- and pin-aware context.

 > [!NOTE]
 > Class: `NISemiconductorTestException`\